Job’s Suffering and the Danger of Wrong Theology

 Eliphaz the Temanite

 In chapter 4 we’re shown the origin of all wrong theology, but particularly that of Job’s friends.
 The first of these friends to speak was Eliphaz; it was in response to Job’s bitter complaint about his suffering.
 Job cursed the day he was born and wished he was dead.
-And he said, “Truly the thing that I fear comes upon me, and what I dread befalls me” (Job 3:25).
+And he said, “….the thing which I greatly feared is come upon me, and that which I was afraid of is come unto me” (Job 3:25).
 Despite his wealth and his righteousness, Job knew he was a sinner and offered sacrifices accordingly.
 He knew he could fall and that trials could come to him.
 The blessings that were his were by grace and could be taken back at any time; his response to Satan’s attacks reveals that he well understood this (1:21).
 He reveals he understood grace and that God has the right to withhold his blessings.

 And it is here that the difference between Job and his right theology, and his friends and their wrong theology, is manifested; the two collide with serious consequences.
 Here is the difference between them, and it is what they argue about for the next few chapters.
 Here is the battle between God’s revelation of truth, and Satan’s philosophy of works and merit, displayed.
-Eliphaz gets straight into it and states his doctrine of works and merit in his reply to Job: Think now, who that was innocent ever perished?
-Or where were the upright cut off?
-As I have seen, those who plow iniquity and sow trouble reap the same.
-By the breath of God they perish, and by the blast of his anger they are consumed” (Job 4:7-9).
+Eliphaz gets straight into it and states his doctrine of works and merit in his reply to Job: Remember, I pray thee, who ever perished, being innocent? or where were the righteous cut off?
+Even as I have seen, they that plow iniquity, and sow wickedness, reap the same.
+By the blast of God they perish, and by the breath of his nostrils are they consumed (Job 4:7-9).
 Not only is this theology wrong but life itself demonstrates the error of this point of view.

 Eliphaz then reveals from where he got this doctrine.
-He describes an experience he had on a certain night: Now a word came stealing to me; my ear received the whisper of it.
-Amid thoughts from visions of the night, when deep sleep falls on mortals, dread came upon me and trembling, which made all my bones shake.
-A spirit glided past my face; the hair of my flesh bristled.
-It stood still, but I could not discern its appearance.
-A form was before my eyes; there was silence; then I heard a voice….”
+He describes an experience he had on a certain night: Now a thing was secretly brought to me, and mine ear received a little thereof.
+In thoughts from the visions of the night, when deep sleep falleth on men, Fear came upon me, and trembling, which made all my bones to shake.
+Then a spirit passed before my face; the hair of my flesh stood up: It stood still, but I could not discern the form thereof: an image was before mine eyes, there was silence, and I heard a voice….”
 (Job 4:12-16).

 This was an evil spirit, possibly even Satan himself, given that he had been instrumental in Job’s trial, planting an accusation against Job in the mind of Eliphaz, convincing him that Job must be, despite Job’s protestations and pleas for understanding from his friends, the worst of sinners suffering God’s well-deserved judgment.